camunda/camunda-modeler-plugins/camunda-transaction-boundaries-plugin/README.md

-# BPMN Transaction Boundaries Plugin
+# Camunda Transaction Boundaries Plugin

-[Transaction Boundaries](https://github.com/bpmn-io/bpmn-js-transaction-boundaries/) as a plugin for the Camunda Modeler.
+[Transaction Boundaries](https://github.com/bpmn-io/camunda-transaction-boundaries/) as a plugin for the Camunda Modeler that visualizes the (database) transaction boundaries Camunda applies.

 Put this directory into the `plugins` directory of the Camunda Modeler and you're ready to go.